Downtown St. Petersburg enjoys a new park, for now

-ST. PETERSBURG — Where a decrepit parking garage and two hulking, long -vacant buildings once stood, downtown St. Petersburg has a lovely — if temporary — new park.
+ST. PETERSBURG — Where a decrepit parking garage and two hulking, long-vacant buildings once stood, downtown St. Petersburg has a lovely — if temporary and off-limits— new park.

 Now that the structures have been demolished and the ground cleared of all but several large trees, workers have sodded and landscaped the entire 400 block of Central Avenue.
 Black, estate-style fencing will rim the perimeter and keep pedestrians out while allowing the kind of pastoral views rarely seen in city centers.